lovvedit/lovvedit/README.md

 ## Setting up Development Environment

-Generate the file with environmental varibles `.env`:
+Generate the file with environmental varibles:

 ```bash
 $ scripts/gen_env_file
 ```

+This will create a file `.env` in the project root directory.
+Some variables are left blank on purpose.
 Fill manually the empty variables.

 Start the application: